Gabriel-Nima/Gabriel-nima.github.io/_pages/cv.md

   * Universidad Nacional Mayor de San Marcos, Lima, Peru

 Research Lines
 ======
-* Alternative Antimicrobial Therapies
+* Alternative Antimicrobial Therapies and Emerging Dental Materials
-  * Development of innovative strategies for biofilm control and caries management, including photodynamic therapy (using blue light), cold plasma, and biofunctional dental materials
+  * Design of innovative strategies for biofilm control and caries management, including photodynamic therapy (blue light), cold plasma, and biofunctional dental materials.
+  * Development and characterization of novel restorative and biomedical materials.

 * Dental Polymerization
-  * Polymerization kinetics and quality, including depth of cure and degree of conversion
+  * Investigation of polymerization kinetics and quality, with emphasis on depth of cure and degree of conversion.
-  * Influence of light wavelengths, polywave systems, and shrinkage stress on restorative outcomes
+  * Analysis of the influence of light wavelengths, polywave systems, and polymerization shrinkage stress on restorative performance.

-* Dental adhesion and bonding
+* Dental Adhesion and Bonding
-  * Adhesion to dental substrates, metallic surfaces, and 3D-printed materials.
+  * Evaluation of adhesion to dental substrates, metallic surfaces, and 3D-printed materials.
-  * Evaluation of experimental etchants to enhance adhesive durability.
+  * Development of experimental etchants to improve long-term adhesive durability.

 * CAD/CAM and 3D-Printed Dental Materials
-  * Characterization of additive and subtractive restorative systems, including accuracy, wear resistance, and mechanical performance.
+  * Characterization of additive and subtractive restorative systems in terms of accuracy, wear resistance, and mechanical behavior.
-  * Development of adhesion protocols for 3D-printed restorative materials.
+  * Establishment of adhesion protocols for 3D-printed restorative materials.

-* Dental Materials and Emerging Technologies
-  * Development and characterization of novel materials for restorative and biomedical applications.
-  * Performance evaluation of intraoral scanners, including trueness and precision
+  * Performance assessment of intraoral scanners, including trueness and precision.

 Publications